 The brouhaha over movie producer Harvey Weinstein’s decades of inappropriate sexual aggression with actresses brought back sixty-year-old memories from Barrie Chase, one of the most superb dancers to work in film and television.
 Her story concerns Arthur Freed, the renowned MGM producer with an A-list roster of movie-musical titles to his name, a revered high-quality player — similar to Harvey Weinstein.

 In an interview in 2015, the long-legged, ballet-trained Chase recalled her days as a freelance chorus dancer gigging throughout the studio system in top movie musical titles — Call Me Madam, Kismet, Pal Joey, Daddy Long Legs and Silk Stockings.
 (These musicals were at MGM; several were ‘Freed unit’ pictures.)

 “I got that [job], although I never actually got any lines.
 But I was paid $250/week, so that was good.
 There were four special girls that he could call upon if needed.

 “Gene got to know me through that audition,” said Chase.
 “And he said, ‘I want to do a [screen] test with you.’
 Well, my god, word went out.
 Everyone was saying, ‘Gene found a new girl.’
 Everyone was saying that he hadn’t tested anybody since Leslie Caron.”

 While this buzz was building around Barrie, one day, “I was sent up to the office of Arthur Freed to discuss the screen test that Gene and Minnelli were gonna do at the end of Brigadoon.
-And, my god, the world was starting to open up.
+My god, the world was starting to open up.
 It was a big deal for me.
 I was a chorus girl.”

 Unfortunately, said Chase, “Arthur Freed turned out to be a total lech.”